The RSK is the first complete bamboo frame shelter kit to use standard relief tarpaulins.

 Unlike the relatively weak bamboo lattice roofs of traditional shelters the RSK roof is load bearing and has many structural advantages.
 Examples include its ability to support insulation, to provide better ventilation and to allow any solid materials to be used for walls.

-Assembly of RSK shelters is more rapid and efficient than any other bamboo shelter.
+Assembly of RSK shelters is more rapid and efficient than any other equivalent bamboo relief shelter.

 For the first time shelter roofs do not have to be built in place overhead; they can be assembled in large numbers on the ground and then simply lifted onto support posts.